 Things that never change in a world that never stops changing are the most important things to pay attention to.
-Change gets most of the attention, because it’s exciting and surprising.
-But things that stay the same – how people behave, how they think, how they’re persuaded – is the real meat of history.
+Change gets most of the attention because it’s exciting and surprising.
+But things that stay the same – how people behave, how they think, how they’re persuaded – are the real meat of history.

 People spend too much time on the last twenty-four hours and too little on the last six thousand years.Will Durant, author of “The Story of Civilization” and “The Lessons of History”.

 Predicting the future is hard.
 Few can do it.
 Understanding what’s going through people’s heads is easier, and almost as useful.
 The world in 2021 looks nothing like the world of 1921, which was a different universe compared to 1921 BC.
 But how people’s heads work hasn’t changed.
 How they think about fear, greed, opportunity, scarcity, and tribal affiliations hasn’t changed.
 It won’t change in our lifetimes.